supaflyENJOY/DynamicsDocs/docs/Patients/Conditions.md

 ## Create a Condition

-To create a new Condition, click on the 'Add New Condition' button on the Conditions subgrid (on a Patient Contact Form).
+To create a new Condition, click 'New Condition' on the Conditions subgrid (on a Patient Contact Form).
 This will open up the New Condition Quick Create Form.

 **Condition Information**
 - *Patient* - prepopulated as the patient whose profile you’re on when adding this record.